FACIAL SURGERY

 • Recurrence

-Stones and mucus plugs can recur after sialendoscopy or intra-oral stone release.
+Stones and mucus plugs can recur after intra-oral stone release.
 Definitive gland removal is considered for recurrent cases.

 • Scarring

 Open gland removal leaves an external scar that fades over months.
-Sialendoscopy and intra-oral approaches leave no external scar.
+Intra-oral stone release leaves no external scar.

 • Altered sensation or taste